jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 ![](/assets/2022/06/AP_traces.png)

 For JFR output, line numbers are transfered/preserved from `AsyncGetCallTrace` to the JFR file format.
-This way we can open the file with JDK Mission Control (JMC) to see what line is resolved for the last frame.
+This way, we can open the file with JDK Mission Control (JMC) to see what line is resolved for the last frame.

 ![](/assets/2022/06/AP_JFR_JMC.png)